 Field Sparrow Farms has taken on the vegetable delivery service that was formerly provided by Kawartha CSA.
 They are offering a winter veggie box subscription that will run every other week from January 16 to May 22.
 The subscription will include 10 deliveries of 20 lb. boxes of healthy, naturally-raised vegetables sourced primarily from the Amish community in the Kawartha Lakes region.
 Read more

-The Depanneur’s rental commissary kitchen is now available for full day rentals SUNDAYS & MONDAYS.
+The Depanneur’s rental commissary kitchen is now available for full day rentals MONDAYS.

-We are looking for people who want to commit to a monthly schedule for a minimum of 6 months.
+We are looking for people who want to commit to a monthly schedule until the end of this year.
 The rental includes a proportional share of the available cold and dry storage space:

 +HST + share of Hydro